 Certificate programs are usually full-time programs lasting 52 weeks.
 Programs include 5-6 courses covering the following topics:

 Some clinical laboratory technologists are generalists, while others specialize in a specific area.
 Common job titles include:

 Employment Outlook and Salary Information

-Clinical laboratory technicians earned mean annual salaries of $40,750 in May 2014, according to the U.S. Bureau of Labor Statistics (BLS).
+Clinical laboratory technologists and technicians earned mean annual salaries of $54,780 in May 2019, according to the U.S. Bureau of Labor Statistics (BLS).
 The majority of clinical laboratory personnel work in hospitals.
 The remainder work for physicians' offices, medical laboratories, outpatient care centers or ambulatory health care services.
-The BLS projects employment of medical and clinical laboratory technicians to grow by 30% from 2012-2022.
+The BLS projects employment of medical and clinical laboratory technologists and technicians to grow by 11% from 2018-2028.

 Certification and Continuing Education

 Several professional organizations certify clinical laboratory personnel.
 The American Society for Clinical Pathology (ASCP) offers a Medical Laboratory Technician certification for those who have earned an associate's degree.
 Technicians can advance to positions as technologists by continuing their education and gaining experience.

 Those with a bachelor's degree can apply for ASCP certification at the technologist level.
 Certification is also available in specialty areas such as chemistry or hematology.
 Continuing education is required to maintain most certifications.

 The job market for those earning a degree or certificate in clinical laboratory technology is rapidly growing at a projected rate of 14-18% over the next decade.
 By earning a higher level degree, students can take the leap to clinical laboratory technologist, as opposed to technician, and increase earnings potential in excess of $20,000 per year.